LuisM78/TidyData/README.md

 Each step has been clearly commented in the run_analysis.R file.

+If it is wanted to open the clean/tidy data set, please use

+data <- read.table("tidydata.txt", sep = ",",header = TRUE)

 For a description of the variables in the tidy data set, look into the CodeBook.md file.